 The Department of State advises U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.
 For more information, see the Department’s Global Health Advisory.

-Event: The Department of State has issued a Global Level 4 Health Advisory for COVID-19.
+Event: The Department of State has issued a Global Level 4 Health Advisoryin response to the COVID-19 pandemic.

 Actions to Take:

 - Check with your airlines or travel operator regarding any updated information about your travel plans and/or restrictions.